 This method also work in case the use of external SMTP servers is blocked, for instance by a (corporate) firewall, on your current network,

-You can select your outgoing account by using the From button list in Outlook 2007 or the Account button in previous versions of Outlook.
+You can select your outgoing account by using the From button list in Outlook 2007 and later or the Account button in previous versions of Outlook.